12 Correlation and linear regression

 12.1.6 Spearman’s rank correlations

-The Pearson correlation coefficient is useful for a lot of things, but it does have shortcomings.
-One issue in particular stands out: what it actually measures is the strength of the linear relationship between two variables.
+The Pearson correlation coefficient is pretty useful, but it does have shortcomings.
+One issue stands out: what it actually measures is the strength of the linear relationship between two variables.
 In other words, what it gives you is a measure of the extent to which the data all tend to fall on a single, perfectly straight line.
 Often, this is a pretty good approximation to what we mean when we say “relationship”, and so the Pearson correlation is a good thing to calculate.
 Sometimes though, it isn’t.

 Okay, so let’s have a look at our students when we rank them from worst to best in terms of effort and reward Table 12.3.